10 Myths About Lead in Drinking Water

 Myth #9: I have a water softener, so I don’t need a filter.

 Truth: Unless combined with a water filtration system, water softeners are not effective at removing lead from tap water.
+The purpose of a water softener is to reduce the hardness of water by removing elements such as calcium and iron.
 According to researchers at Penn State University, softeners are inefficient lead-removal devices and softened water can, in some cases, be more corrosive than un-softened water.
+The absence of minerals in softened water makes it more reactive, which corrodes lead pipes or soldering.
+As corrosion occurs, trace amounts of lead are deposited into drinking water which can lead to exposure in your home unless you have a certified filter.

 Myth #10: All water filters these days remove lead, including my pitcher filter.

 Truth: Not all water filters are created equal.
 Many of the filters available today, including leading pitcher brands, are designed to only remove chlorine in order to improve taste and smell – not lead.
-When purchasing a filter, choose one that has been tested and certified to NSF/ANSI 53 and 58 for the reduction of lead.
+You cannot detect lead in drinking water by appearance, taste, or smell – so make sure your water filter is certified to actually remove lead and not just improve taste or smell.
+When purchasing a filter, choose one that has been tested and certified to NSF/ANSI Standards 53 and 58 for the reduction of lead.
 NSF International is an independent, not-for-profit organization that develops standards, and tests and certifies products to minimize adverse health effects and protect the environment.
-Visit NSF.org for a full list of water filtration systems that are certified to NSF/ANSI 53 and 58.
+Visit NSF.org for a full list of water filtration systems that are certified to NSF/ANSI 53 and 58 or check out our wide selection of under sink, or countertop water filters, or our OptimH2O® Whole House filter, all of which are certified to reduce lead and other harmful contaminants.